Looking for a short stay apartment?

 In the latter case, residents will be more conscious of saving money, but on the other hand, it’s very troublesome to make monthly payments.

-Since our sharehouse is part of a lodging facility, we do not charge common service fees, nor do we charge for utilities.
+Since our sharehouse is part of a lodging facility, we do not charge common area fees, nor do we charge for utilities.
 All of these costs are included in the accommodation fee.

 9. Fully equipped